 - 1 tbsp sour cream

-- 1 cup oil frying
+- 1 cup canola oil (for frying)

 - Strawberry jam or Fresh Strawberries for serving